riojosdev/100-days-of-code/log.md

 **Thoughts:** My second day in learning MongoDB.
 I have to say w3schools is the best place to learn.
 I can't seem to motivate myself on other platforms.
 I would really love to appreciate the ones who created the tutorial.
 It is just the basics!
 And the only one needed to get started really quickly.
 Just a 3/4 functions left to learn.
 So, I'm going back to it.
 I want to build something today!
 Whoo

 **Link(s) to work**: None

+### Day 65: Aug 2, 2020

+**Today's Progress**: Learned MongoDB started building a server with it.
+HTTP protocol revisited!

+**Thoughts:** I learned how to do CRUD operation with MongoDB!
+Now I had to build a server.
+When I tried there was something I always skipped.
+The HTTP protocol.
+I didn't even know it perfectly.
+This time HTTP protocol was the only thing that stands in my way.
+Blocking a lot of the skill and potential.

+I don't know why but HTTP protocol was the only thing I didn't even care to think about.
+I ask with my heart broken that please let me use the HTTP protocol.
+And be with me until I can HTTP you so good.
+I promise my HTTP will be the only one you would ever need.

+Okay back to HTTP protocol learning.
+Let's see what knowledge I can consume.

+**Link(s) to work**: None